-It's Short, so It Sucks: The game is only six stages long, which can seem like a step backwards from Super Castlevania IV and Rondo of Blood.
-To make up for it, stages in Bloodlines are longer than the most of the levels in Super Castlevania IV at least.
-This game had two characters that played completely different from each other which extended the replay value a little bit.
+It's Short, So It Sucks: The game is only six stages long, which can seem like a step backwards from Super Castlevania IV and Rondo of Blood.
+To make up for it, stages in Bloodlines are longer than most of the levels in Super Castlevania IV, at least.
+This game had two characters that played completely different from each other, which extended the replay value a little bit.
 Of course, that doesn't stop people from judging it solely based on number of stages.

 Visual Effects of Awesome: The wizards at Konami made Sega Genesis do some things it couldn't do, mainly scaling and rotation.
 The game as a whole is even more impressive than what the SNES pulled off in Super Castlevania IV.